Aberdeen Quaker Meeting

 Meeting for Worship is followed by tea and coffee.
 We have a bread and cheese lunch once a month, generally on the second Sunday.
 The Meeting House has disabled access and facilities throughout, including an induction loop for the hard-of-hearing.

-There is an average attendance of around 25, about half from the city and half from the surrounding area.
+Currently there is an average attendance of around 9 with a maximum limit of 19 to ensure distancing.
 With a number of families attending, there is a wide age-range of children.
 The Meeting House itself was built in 1903 and is of architectural interest.
 It is the only purpose-built Quaker Meeting House in Scotland that is still in use.

 Crown Street runs south from Union Street, almost opposite the Music Hall.
 The Meeting House is about 300 yards down the road on the right, next-door to Shirlaw's motor cycle shop.
 Most of the local bus routes run along Union Street.